ishani/xSyn/README.md

 # xSyn
-Compact server implementing xBrowserSync API using Golang and BoltDB.
+Compact server implementing xBrowserSync API using Golang and BoltDB; supports API version 1.1.4 (Oct 2018)

 Easy to deploy via Docker, xSyn provides a lean server for privately hosting your own bookmarks sync store.
-As of writing, [xBrowserSync](https://www.xbrowsersync.org/) is available for Chrome, Android and iOS.
+As of writing, [xBrowserSync](https://www.xbrowsersync.org/) is available for Chrome, Firefox, Android and iOS.
+It's really good!

 ### DockerHub
 A recent build is available at [hdenholm/xsyn:latest](https://hub.docker.com/r/hdenholm/xsyn/)